 GW vs. St. John's (4.06.2013) photo by Nick Wass

-Greg Munoz is in his seventh season as head coach of the men's tennis team at George Washington University and has transformed the program into a dominant force in the Atlantic 10.
+Greg Munoz is in his eighth season as head coach of the men's tennis team at George Washington University and has transformed the program into a dominant force in the Atlantic 10.

-Munoz also saw 2012 MVP Ugur Atalay collect several accolades, as he was named the recipient of the A-10 Sportsmanship Award, in addition to earning a spot on the Academic All-Conference Team.
-Atalay was also a recipient of GW's J. Dallas Shirley Outstanding Senior Male Student-Athlete award, given annually to a graduating male who excels in athletics, academics and community service.
+The two-time A-10 Men's Tennis Coach of the Year guided his 2011-12 squad to its second straight conference crown and second-ever appearance in the NCAA Championship.
+Under Coach Munoz's guidance, 2012 MVP Ugur Atalay collected several postseason accolades, as he was named the recipient of the A-10 Sportsmanship Award, in addition to earning a spot on the Academic All-Conference Team.
+Atalay was also the recipient of GW's J. Dallas Shirley Outstanding Senior Male Student-Athlete award, given annually to a graduating male who excels in athletics, academics and community service.

-During the 2011 season, Munoz guided the team to its first Atlantic 10 Championship since 1979.
-Munoz also helped the Colonials to their first-ever appearance at the NCAA Men's Tennis Championships.
-For his efforts throughout the season Munoz was honored as the Atlantic 10 Men's Tennis Coach of the Year.
-Prior to GW, the New Jersey native was the volunteer assistant coach for Johns Hopkins University while pursuing his master's in finance and marketing in 1993.
-Munoz was the assistant coach for men's tennis at Johns Hopkins in 1993-94.
+During his fifth season at the helm in 2011, Coach Munoz guided the team to its first Atlantic 10 Championship since 1979, while also helping the Colonials to their first-ever appearance at the NCAA Men's Tennis Championship.

+Coach Munoz currently owns a record of 95-64 as head coach of the Colonials, just five wins shy of 100 career victories.
+Prior to GW, the New Jersey native was the volunteer assistant coach for Johns Hopkins University while pursuing his master's in finance and marketing in 1993, and became the assistant men's tennis coach at JHU during the 1993-94 season.
 He also was the head girl's tennis coach at Washington's Georgetown Visitation Prep School from 2000-01 and worked with GW's men's tennis program in 1999 and in served as an assistant coach from 2004-05.

-A 1992 graduate of Binghamton University, Munoz was the East Regional Senior Player of the Year and an NCAA singles qualifier from 1990-92.
-He was the Rolex East Doubles champion in 1991.
+A 1992 graduate of Binghamton University, Coach Munoz was the East Regional Senior Player of the Year and an NCAA singles qualifier from 1990-92.
+He was also the Rolex East Doubles champion in 1991.